-In order to maintain the intrinsic value of the countryside, development proposals located outside of the defined Settlement Policy Area will be permitted if it is appropriate having regard to the policies of the adopted development plan,1 or where it can be unless the proposal satisfies the appropriate policies within this Plan, or it can be clearly demonstrated that the proposal is sustainable development which seeks to enhance the vitality of the village, the historic environment and rural economy.
+In order to maintain the intrinsic value of the countryside, development proposals located outside of the defined Settlement Policy Area (except for the sites allocated by BNP policies 2 and 3) will be resisted unless the proposal satisfies the appropriate policies within this Plan, or it can be clearly demonstrated the proposal is sustainable development which seeks to enhance the vitality of the village, the historic environment and rural economy.

-(Compliance NP Objective 1, 2, 3, 4, 5; BBLP 2030 Policies 4S, 5S, 6, 7S, 37, 41S, 46S, 51S, 58S, 59S; ADLP Policy AD1; and NPPF paras 7, 8, 9, 10, 28, 29, 30, 69, 79)
+(Compliance NP Objective 1, 2, 3, 4, 5; BBLP Policy H24; ADLP AD1; CSRIP Policies CP2, CP7, CP8, CP12, CP13, CP14, CP16 and NPPF paras 7, 8, 9, 10, 28, 29, 30, 69, 79)

-- 6.13 In acknowledgement of the need for a limited amount of growth in Bletsoe, and following consultation with Bletsoe residents, BNP proposes the allocation of small scale housing developments on two parcels of land, each having their own specific policy that reflects the individual circumstances of these preferred sites.
-In the September/October 2016 Issues and Options consultation, residents were asked to comment on the sites which they considered most suitable for future development of those put forward through the BBC Call for Sites. - 6.14 In determining which land to allocate for residential development, all sites put forward as part of the Call for Sites have been assessed by an independent Planning Consultant within a separate Site Assessment Report in a manner that accords with the guidance on assessing sites for allocation, as set out by the NPPF and the Planning Practice Guidance.
+- 6.14 In acknowledgement of the need for a limited amount of growth in Bletsoe, and following consultation with Bletsoe residents, BNP proposes the allocation of small scale housing developments on two parcels of land, each having their own specific policy that reflects the individual circumstances of these preferred sites.
+In the September/October 2016 Issues and Options consultation, residents were asked to comment on the sites which they considered most suitable for future development of those put forward through the BBC Call for Sites. - In determining which land to allocate for residential development, all sites put forward as part of the Call for Sites have been assessed by an independent Planning Consultant within a separate Site Assessment Report in a manner that accords with the guidance on assessing sites for allocation, as set out by the NPPF and the Planning Practice Guidance.
 Given the number of sites put forward in the BBC Call for Sites, no further call for sites took place as part of the neighbourhood plan process.
 The Site Assessment Report provides an overview of the potential planning constraints, where known, in order to ensure any sites allocated within the Neighbourhood Plan comply with the NPPF and broadly comply with the adopted policies within BBC Local Plan and are deliverable.
-The full Site Assessment Report can be found at https://bletsoepc.gov.uk/.
+The full Site Assessment Report can be found at www.bletsoe.net.